 “I’ve always been self-conscious.”

 Probably the most common theme we hear from patients — no matter what procedure they’re interested in getting — is that they want to feel confident.
 It may be a crooked nose that’s bothered them since they were a teenager, or having small breasts that made them feel less feminine.
 As we discuss in a related blog post, plastic surgery like breast augmentation can help patients have confidence in their appearance.

 “I am in pain.”

-Women with overly large breasts not only feel self-conscious, but can also suffer painful physical symptoms.
+Women with overly large breasts not only feel self-conscious but can also suffer painful physical symptoms.
 These may include shoulder pain, neck pain, and headaches.
-Patients who enjoy being active also experience pain from running or other exercise.
+Patients who enjoy being active also experience pain from running or other exercises.
 Breast reduction surgery provides relief and may even be partially or completely covered by health insurance when a physician recommends plastic surgery.
 Other patients with excess skin may suffer from irritations where skin rubs together.

 Breast Augmentation Before-and-After Photos

 This fit 59-year-old woman chose relatively small (295 cc) implants to create a more youthful figure.